 We came from here

 I carried three liters of water, 1,5L on my bike and another 1,5L in my panniers.
 It was so hot that after half an hour the water was warm enough to shower with.
-The climb wasn't very steep and the road not great, we didn't see any car during the entire two hours it took to reach the top.
+The climb wasn't very steep and the road was not great, we didn't see any cars during the two hours it took to reach the top.
 Luckily there was a gas station.
-Spain is so sparsely populated that gas station often were our salvation to get water or food.
+Spain is so sparsely populated that gas stations often were our salvation for getting water or food.
 In France are so many stores that gas stations usually don't sell much food.
 This time we got some cold soda and took a break in the shade, we needed it.
 The descent to Talavera was irregular but still better than climbing in the heat.
-Along the way we took this panorama photo.
+Along the way, we took this panorama photo.

-After Talavera we again came on one of the endless straight roads.
+After Talavera, we again came on one of the endless straight roads.
 This time it ran in between bull farms.
 On each side were fences with bulls behind them.
 Most of the time we didn't see them because the expanses of land were so large.
-After were were completely baked we took a break in Alcaudete de la Jara, around 6.
+After we were wholly baked, we took a break in Alcaudete de la Jara around 6.
 The village would easily fit in a western movie.
-On each side of the road were a few mud colored garages and houses, apart from the main road there was hardly any asphalt.
+On each side of the road were a few mud-colored garages and houses.
+Apart from the main road there was hardly any asphalt.

-After dinner the roads remained straight and the temperature high.
-We had been having headwind the entire day.. like exactly head on.
-In the evening the wind picked up even more.
-Even in the descent we needed to keep pedaling in order to keep moving.
-The first three days we had had a light tail wind.
+After dinner, the roads remained straight and the temperature high.
+The wind had been exactly head-on the entire day.
+In the evening it picked up even more.
+Even in the descent we needed to keep pedaling to keep moving.
+The first three days we had had a light tailwind.

-Around 20:30 we stopped at a gas station to get some more water for the night.
-The bull farms had ended so there were no more fences along to the road.
-We now were cycling through typical Spanish nothingness.
-No houses insight, no green, only endless dried up bushes and rocks.
-Somewhere on the rocks we found a spot that was well hidden from the road, which became our camping spot.
+Around 20:30, we stopped at a gas station to get more water for the night.
+The bull farms had ended, so there were no more fences along the road.
+We were now cycling through typical Spanish nothingness.
+No houses in sight, no green, only endless dried-up bushes and rocks.
+Somewhere on the rocks we found a spot well hidden from the road, which became our camping spot.
 We didn't sleep well because the soil was rock solid and not completely level.
-Before going to bed we of course ate our sixth meal of the day.
+Before going to bed, we ate our sixth meal of the day.